Community Impact

 How to Apply for a Grant

-1. Applicants must have current tax-exempt status as nonprofit/not for profit or be a government entity.
+• Have current tax-exempt status as nonprofit/not for profit or be a government entity.

 Grant Application Timeline